rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 Whether building from source or running the rustc binaries, see [[Using Rust on Windows]] for instructions on setting up MinGW.

+#### MSYS

+The MinGW linked to from the above "using Rust" instructions should also be sufficient for building Rust.
+Note though that to build Rust, we additionally require MSYS, a collection of Unix utilities ported to Windows.
+We currently recommend the inclusive version of MSYS provided by the [mingw-builds project](http://sourceforge.net/apps/trac/mingw-w64/wiki/MSYS).
+Extract these to a directory somewhere and make sure they are on your path when building Rust.
+Using the MSYS shell can also be slightly more pleasant than building directly from the windows terminal.

 #### More info for Windows users.

 It is known that msys make freezes randomly i[f `-jN` option is given](http://sourceforge.net/mailarchive/message.php?msg_id=29801372).